DirkZomerdijk/ProgrammeerProject/DESIGN.md

 		The corresponding province in the map should light up.
 		The data of the province and selected crime (default=Total) should be displayed.
 		Piechart shows relative occurence of chosen crime per province.
+* On click: 	The province is selected, the piechart updates and shows the relative occurance of all crimes in database for the selected province.
+		The selected province lights up in the map and stays highlighted untill another province is selected.
+		The lineplot shows the data for the selected crime and province.